 Grady Minor, the design firm for the City of Cape Coral’s Nicholas Parkway West Access Management and Waterline Project, designed modifications to improve safety, traffic flow, and utilities along Nicholas Parkway.
 The project limits extend approximately 1.6 miles from Pine Island Road to Santa Barbara Boulevard.

 The project closes some of the current median openings on Nicholas Parkway and adds left turn lanes at others.
-Click here to view the access management changes.
+Click to view the access management changes to view the access management changes.
 The goal of these changes is to reduce the potential conflict points.

 - Adding median curbing and gutters